 Issues of diversity, family living, violence, aging, and death and their role in contemporary society are surveyed.
 Discussions include the factors that affect attitudes and behavior on society.
 3 credit hours.
-Prerequisite: HED 102 or consent of department chair.
+Prerequisite: 24 credit hours or consent of department chair.
 Offered fall and spring.